 Maartje C. de Jong

-I'm a postdoctoral researcher at Spinoza Centre for Neuroimaging
+Postdoctoral researcher at University of Amsterdam and Spinoza Centre for Neuroimaging in Amsterdam, The Netherlands.

 Article about my PhD thesis by

 |Dance Your PhD Contest [video]|

 Like a camera your eyes register light that is reflected from the things you look at, such as the text you are reading right now.
 Yet, your eyes do not make you 'see'.
 To consciously experience what you are looking at you need your brain to make sense of the incoming information.
 Like putting together the pieces of a puzzle, your brain reconstructs reality and builds a mental image that represents the outside world in a meaningful way.
 My ultimate goal is to understand how this happens and how it can go wrong in ophthalmological, neurological and neuropsychiatric disorders.

 I focus on vision, because vision is our dominant sense and most of our communication involves a visual component.
 One of the major obstacles in the study of visual experiences is the one-on-one relation between experience and visual input.
 I use optical illusions and ambiguous images to tackle this problem and dissociate brain activity related to the experience from brain activity related to the visual input.